 Example: a foundation with an annual meeting in October wants an interim report due from every grantee at the end of September so they can give the board an update.

 Using the Auto Due Date feature to assign Follow Ups to a Request

 - Open the Request Summary of an application that is complete or an evaluation that has been closed.

 - Select Approve Request

-- Fill out the approval form and then select APPROVE at the bottom of this form.
+- Fill out the approval form and then select "Approve Request" at the bottom of this form.

 - You can change the date that is automatically generated for a particular request at this point.
 Changing the due date for a particular follow up will not affect the due date generated when that follow up is assigned to another request.

 - You can also reassign a follow up to another member of the organization.